hallz/massPix/README.md

 thres.high - Defines the maximum m/z threshold, below which ions will be retained

-bin.ppm - Mass accuracy for binning between spectra
+bin.ppm - Mass accuracy for binning between spectra.
+Suggest starting with 10 ppm bin width for acquired at mass resolving power 60,000 at m/z 400; increase/decrease with lower/higher resolving power, respectively.

 thres.filter - Defines threshold for proportion of missing values - in steps ranging from 1 to 21 where 0 is no ions retained (ion must be present in every pixel)and 21 is all ions retained (ion must be present in at least one pixel); suggest using values between 11 and 15.

 ppm.annotate - Defines ppm threshold for which |observed m/z - theoretical m/z| must be less than for annotation to be retained.
+Suggest to use same mass tolerance (ppm.annotate) as bin width (bin.ppm)

 res.spatial - spatial resolution of image; units are micrometers